sendgrid/tagtrics/README.md

 * **Typed Metrics** - Metrics do not have to be defined in strings.
 Each metric has a type and they can be embedded in structs.
 The name of each metric is derived from the structs.
 * **JSON** - All the metrics can be represented as JSON and easily exposed over an API to expose real-time stats or generate alerts.

+tagtrics also gathers metrics automatically for the Go runtime.

 # Example